Quadratic differentials as stability conditions: collapsing subsurfaces: Subsurface collapsing

 The same statement holds, with 'forward flip' replaced throughout by 'backward flip'.
 In particular the principal part $\EGb(\colsur)$ is a union of connected components of $\EG(\colsur)$. \end{prop}

-Yet another restatement of the first statement of the proposition is that any forward flip of an arc~$\gamma$ in an arc system~$\AS$ in $\EGb(\colsur)$ leads again to an arc system in $\EGb(\colsur)$.
+Yet another restatement of the first statement of the proposition is that any forward flip of an arc~$\gamma$ in a partial triangulation~$\AS$ in $\EGb(\colsur)$ leads again to a partial triangulation in $\EGb(\colsur)$.